melkyades/melkyades.github.io/publications.md

-of clear separation and decoupling, it introduces barriers for both understanding VM behavior and evolving the VM implementation because it weakens the causal connections between applications and VM\@.
+of clear separation and decoupling, it introduces barriers for both understanding VM behavior and evolving the VM implementation because it weakens the causal connections between applications and VM.
     <br>
     For example, the GC
 and JIT compiler are typically